pepstock-org/Charba/readme.md

 ### Development

  * change `WrapperPlugin` class in order to be a native `JsType` instead of an exportable one.
+ * remove `NativeAdapters` class because not used anymore.
+ * change namespace of `JsType` on native objects in order to be aligned with J2CL and Google Closure requirements.

 License
 -------